davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   override both the :option:`-mlongcall` switch and the ``#pragma longcall`` setting.

-  RS/6000 and PowerPC Options, for more information on whether long calls are necessary.
+  See :ref:`rs-6000-and-powerpc-options`, for more information on whether long calls are necessary.

 target (``options``)